markus-zhang/lc3vm/README.md

 * Restructured the code a bit, added another function Input()

-* IMPORTANT: Modify Makefile so that I can compile the memory editor as a separate unit
+* Modified Makefile so that I can compile the memory editor as a separate unit

+* Added a `load_file()` function to `memory_editor_demo.cpp`

+* Modified memory_editor so that it can handle larger files (larger than one page)

+- Immediate: Find all places that need to adjust initialAddress (the view window).
+For example if we move the cursor down one row, and it goes out of the windows boundary, we need to increment initialAddress for PAGE_COLUMNS so that the whole window moves down for one row too

 + Need to load a different font to display Unicode such as visible space `␣`